completelynovel/authority_badger/README.md

 **do** action triggered (Proc / Method)

-The acts_as_permission class method include few helpful instance methods.
+The acts_as_token_balance class method include few helpful instance methods.

-Have a look at the file acts_as_permission.rb in the plugin for more information.
+Have a look at the file acts_as_token_balance.rb in the plugin for more information.

 ### Set up permissions